Krutonium/Multiplatform_Backlight_Changer/README.md

 Once built (open in Visual Studio or MonoDevelop and hit Build) you can run it by:

+Ubuntu will need the package `libmono-system-management4.0-cil`, since `System.Management` is used for the Windows Portion.

 (Linux)
 `sudo mono IBC.exe 10` (Sets backlight to 10% of max)